jc-juarez/dynamocharlotte/README.md

 Dynamo Charlotte is a Python-based Interpreter that runs on Python Lex-Yacc Parser.
 It is a beginner friendly language with a syntax similar to Visual Basic and Python, allowing to create anything from numbers to multi-dimensional arrays.
 The goal of Dynamo Charlotte is to keep a simple coding syntax while still referring to fundamental aspects of programming such as Non-Dynammic Memory, Explicit Data Types and much more.
 An ideal First-Time Language for teaching kids and programming beginners who are interested in coding, allowing them to learn and dive into the amazing world of Software Engineering 👩‍💻👨‍💻.

-How to Use Dynamo Charlotte
+How to Run Dynamo Charlotte
 ==========

 *Requirements: